Tesla Model 3 (GEN1)

 There is one climate system available:

-- 1-zone climate system: Supports only controlling one shared zone for the whole car.
+- 1-zone climate system: Controls a single zone for the whole cabin.

 This model has a heat pump as an option.
 This heat pump can save significant energy used for heating in cold weather.